Ab initio spin Hamiltonians and magnetism of Ce and Yb triangular-lattice compounds

 {\it Ab initio method.} We employ a charge self-consistent implementation \cite{Aichhorn2009,Aichhorn2011,Aichhorn2016} of DFT+DMFT based on the Wien2k linearized augmented-plane-wave (LAPW) full-potential code~\cite{Wien2k} and ”TRIQS” library~\cite{Parcollet2015}.
 All calculations were carried out using the reported experimental lattice structures~\cite{Bordelon2021,Kulbakov2021,Ortiz2022,Bag2024}.
 The IEI are calculated by FT-HI approach~\cite{Pourovskii2016} using the MagInt code~\cite{magint} analogously to previous applications of this approach to correlated magnetic insulators, see Ref.~\cite{hidden_order_review} for a review.
 The FT-HI method includes all kinetic exchange contributions due to virtual hopping of 4$f$ electrons.
-See Supplemental Material (SM) for more details of our ab initio calculations~\cite{supplmat}.
+See the Supplemental Material (SM)~\cite{supplmat} for more details on our ab initio calculations and the effect of charge-density self-consistency in DFT+HI.